City of London

 - The Knowles Collection from FamilySearch includes thousands of London Jews in a database building on the work of the late Isobel Mordy.
 It has been incorporated into FamilySearch's Community Trees and entries can be found by searching for Submission Id: MMD6-PK1

-Sun Fire Office policy registers 1816-1833 are held at Guildhall Library and searchable on the National Archives' Discovery Catalogue - choose Guildhall Library as location (at the bottom of the Advanced Search form).
-You can search by names of people, institutions, streets, place names and occupations.
+Fire insurance records are held at London Metropolitan Archives and with a searchable index in their catalogue for Sun Fire Office 1782 to 1842.
+One can search by names of people, institutions, streets, place names and occupations.
 The index covers the registers of the Sun's London office, which cover mainly London properties.
 For this reason, street names only are given for most of the entries and London can be assumed where no county is given.
 A few country properties are also included.

 Mike Durtnall's Historical Manuscripts Pages (http://www.durtnall.org.uk/DEEDSIndex.html) has information about many descriptions of historical documents taken mainly from online auction catalogues, including nearly 2000 referring to London or Middlesex.
 [At times this site has only been intermittently available.
 You may find an old version on the Wayback Machine.]